Ikiza: Reactions to violence

 During this time the American, Belgian, French, West German, Rwandan, and Zairean diplomats held several meetings at the Apostolic nunciature in Bujumbura where they expressed their feelings that the Burundian government's repression was no longer related to suppressing the uprising but had extended into a campaign of ethnic revenge.
 They all urged that the dean of the diplomatic corps, Papal Nuncio William Aquin Carew, should address a letter on their behalf to Micombero.
 Carew had been out of the country and returned on 25 May.
 Four days later he sent a cautious message of protest to the Burundian authorities on behalf of himself and the other diplomats.
 Pope John Paul II also publicly denounced the "bloody fighting" in the country.
 Fearing that harsh condemnation from their governments would arouse Burundian anger at perceived Western imperialism, the Western diplomats encouraged their superiors to appeal to African leaders to intercede.
 Mobutu and Nyerere were approached to no avail.
 On 1 June, after American diplomats spoke with Rwandan President Grégoire Kayibanda (who was Hutu), the Rwandan Minister of International Cooperation delivered a letter signed by Kayibanda to the Burundian authorities which pleaded with Micombero stop the killings.
 The following day deputies in the National Assembly of France vainly urged the French government to take action to stop the killings.
 According to Melady, the foreign representatives of North Korea, the Soviet Union, and the People's Republic of China showed no interest in protesting the killings.

 Waldheim informed the Burundian Permanent Representative that the UN was concerned about the situation in the country.
 OAU Secretary General Diallo Telli visited Burundi on 22 May for a "fact-finding" mission, and declared that his presence indicated the OAU's solidarity with Micombero, pledging his "full support" to the president.
 Many Western diplomats were shocked by this statement.
 The United States Department of State later reported that Telli had confided in a diplomat that he had urged Micombero to stop the killings, as they reflected poorly on Africa.
 The following month the OAU held a conference in Rabat.
-The Burundian delegation declared that the crisis in Burundi was primarily due to outsiders acting on the behalf of neocolonialists and that the country had no problem with ethnic relations.
+The Burundian delegation declared that the crisis in Burundi was primarily due to outsiders acting on the behalf of neocolonialists and that the country had no problems in its ethnic relations.
 The OAU Ministerial Council passed a resolution stating that it was assured that Micombero's actions would quickly restore peace and Burundian national unity.
 A handful of African delegates privately expressed their dissatisfaction with this gesture.
 Aside from Kayibanda of Rwanda, most African heads of state made no public condemnation of the killings in Burundi, though the National Union of Students of Uganda did so on July 16.
 On 21 August the United Nations Development Programme's representative in Burundi left the country to protest the murder of Hutus.
 The Rwandan government formally accused Burundi of committing genocide against Hutus at an OAU meeting in May 1973.